Ship info

 This ship is so long that it only takes three and a half

-make a mile.
-When you're done with your jog, you can flop into one
+to make a mile.
+When you're done with your jog, you can flop

 40 feet long and 13 feet wide.

-variety of new weight training and cardio-vascular equipment, all
+large variety of new weight training and cardio-vascular equipment,

-situated at the aft of Deck 12 looking over the
+all situated at the aft of Deck 12 looking

-a hydrotherapy pool, steam and sauna, plus a solarium with wicker
+whirlpool, a hydrotherapy pool, steam and sauna, plus a solarium

-chaises and a terrific view.
-There are several treatment rooms where
+with wicker chaises and a terrific view.
+There are several treatment

-you can get facials and massages, and a salon for hair and nails.
+rooms where you can get facials and massages, and a salon for

-The spa special, a $59 sampler, is a great deal because it includes
+hair and nails.
+The spa special, a $59 sampler, is a great deal

-horseshoes and Ping-Pong.
-There are also classes in yoga, pilates,
+volleyball, horseshoes and Ping-Pong.
+There are also classes

 Public Areas